keleko34/Brackets-Jira/README.md

 Allows for getting jira issues within brackets

-Initial setup is needed by adding site port and login credentials to the user.json file.
+Initial setup is needed by adding site, port, and login credentials to the user.json file.

 *This only performs Jira Gets for all issues relating to you.
 It does not post information as of yet